The Buf Schema Registry provides generated SDKs for Go from modules and plugins using go get

 reference for the module.
 However, you can also install a specific module

-version by referencing an explicit version or a branch name with the @
+version by referencing an explicit version or a label with the @

 syntax.
 To discover SDK versions, you can